bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 5. What is the git command to commit staged changes as well as write a message?

     'git commit -m '[add message here]'

+6. Explain why git is valuable to a team of developers.

+    git is a version control service.
+A version control service allows multiple developers to work on the same codebase at one time.
+It allows various changes to be tracked and verified BEFORE (with branches) or WHILE (master) changes are made.